Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

 |---|---|---|

-| Procurement | Which vendor, which model, how many | Why this choice over alternatives |
+| Procurement | Which vendor, model, and quantity | Why that option was chosen |

-| Assignment | Who gets what | Why this person, why this asset |
+| Assignment | Who receives the asset | Why the asset was assigned |

-| Location | Where it goes | Why this site, what constraints considered |
+| Location | Where the asset is deployed | What constraints influenced placement |

-| Refresh | When to replace | Why this timeline, what exceptions |
+| Refresh | When replacement occurs | Why the timeline was defined |

-| Disposal | When and how to retire | Why now, what was considered |
+| Disposal | Asset retirement decisions | Why disposal timing was chosen |

-- Email threads
+- email threads

-- Ticket comments
+- ticket comments

-- Meeting notes
+- meeting notes

-- Institutional memory
+- institutional memory

 Layer 1: Context Graphs for Hardware Assets